 The IDF faced numerous developmental and operational problems since its inception in the 1980s.
-Nevertheless, its technical sophistication, with its fly-by-wire controls and blended wing-body design, is believed to be superior to any aircraft produced and deployed by China to date.
+Nevertheless, its technical sophistication, with its fly-by-wire controls and blended wing-body design, was believed to be superior to any aircraft produced and deployed by China at that time [though superior Chinese stealth fighters subsequently emerged].
 By 1997 some 60 had been built, and production of all 130 IDFs was scheduled to be completed by early 2000.

 The ROC Air Force cut its order of 250 IDFs to 130 after September 1991, in the wake of jet-fighter deals with the United States and France.
 Taiwan remaining requirements were partially filled when the Bush Administration agreed to sell 150 F-16's, a decision made with an understanding that Taiwan already possessed the capability of producing advanced fighters.
 For the remaining shortfall Taiwan ordered 60 Mirage 2000 fighters from France.
 Taiwan purchased 120 single-seat F-16A models and 30 two- seat F-16B models.
 On-island deliveries, which began in April 1997, were scheduled for completiong by the end of 1999.
 These aircraft are armed with upgraded AIM-7M/SPARROW SAR and AIM-9P4 and AIM-9S SIDEWINDER IR AAMs.
 Deliveries of 60 French-built Mirage 2000-5s also began in April 1997 and were completed by October 1998.
 With its four MICA active radar (AR) and two MAGIC II infrared (IR) AAMs, the Mirage 2000-5 is Taiwan's most formidable air defense fighter.